awaisCh07/neondara/README.md

     - **Filter** by a specific person from your contacts list.
     - **Filter** by occasion type (Wedding, Birth, etc.).
     - **Filter** by direction (Given, Received, or both).
+- **Export All Data**: The user menu contains an "Export Data" option to download a CSV of all entries.

 ### 3. People & Balances (`/people`)
-This page serves as your contact book for Niondra.
+This page serves as your contact book for Neondara.
 - **Contact List**: Displays a card for every person you've added.
 - **Add/Edit/Delete People**: You can add new people (with their name and relation) and edit or delete existing ones.
 - **Net Balance Calculation**: For each person, the application automatically calculates the net balance of all monetary gifts exchanged.
+    - If you have given less money than you've received, it shows "You will receive".
     - If you have given more money than you've received, it shows "You will give".
-    - If you have received more than you've given, it shows "You will receive".
     - If the balance is zero, it shows "All square".
 - **View History**: A button on each person's card navigates to a detailed page showing only the transactions with that individual.